Skip to content

 328 pages, softcover and ebook

 Jean-Philippe Pleau’s memoir, Rue Duplessis: Ma petite noirceur, about growing up working-class in Drummondville, Quebec, and joining the middle class in Montreal, had sold 40,000 copies a year ago — an amazing number in Canada.
-Then he transformed it into a one‑man show at Montreal’s Théâtre Duceppe, with an impressive run last fall that helped sell 22,000 more.
+Then, in collaboration with the actor and artistic director David Laurin, he transformed it into a show at Montreal’s Théâtre Duceppe, with an impressive run last fall that helped sell 22,000 more.

 Graham Fraser is the author of Sorry, I Don’t Speak French and other books.